 That’s why this mousse doesn’t need extra stabilizers like eggs or gelatin; you just have to be a little smart.

-Can I make 3 Ingredient Chocolate mousse with milk chocolate instead of dark?
+Can I make this with milk chocolate instead of dark?

 Why is my mousse grainy or oily?